 - 1. School Committee Governance: The school committee upholds its responsibilities under Massachusetts laws and regulations, including the Massachusetts Education Reform Act; focuses on improving outcomes for all students; and acts as the primary advocate in the community for meeting students' needs.
-The committee: - Focuses on improvement - Purposefully uses the district's vision and improvement plan to guide its policies, deliberations, and decisions - Regularly reviews disaggregated student data - Maintains a particular focus on closing achievement, access, and opportunity gaps for students of color, low-income1 students, English learners, and students with disabilities - o Evaluates the superintendent's performance annually as required by law - Establishes a culture of collaboration - Ensures that members develop and sustain a collaborative working relationship with each other and with the superintendent - Actively creates opportunities to engage stakeholders in working together to improve student outcomes - Promotes positive working relationships between district and municipal leaders - Provides opportunities for students to share meaningful input into policies and decisionmaking as appropriate - Fulfills its legal and fiduciary responsibilities as defined in Massachusetts state law - o Takes responsibility for securing adequate funding for the district - Operates with transparency and maintains a clear and appropriate division of roles between municipal officials, the committee, and the superintendent - Ensures prudent financial management and spending in accordance with the budget it has approved - Equitably distributes available resources to improve student outcomes - As the employer of record on all collective bargaining agreements, takes an active and constructive role in developing timely and effective strategies for collective bargaining and managing negotiations - 2.
+The committee: - Focuses on improvement - Purposefully uses the district's vision and improvement plan to guide its policies, deliberations, and decisions - o Regularly reviews disaggregated student data - Maintains a particular focus on closing achievement, access and opportunity gaps for students of color, economically disadvantaged students, English learners, and students with disabilities - o Evaluates the superintendent's performance annually as required by law - Establishes a culture of collaboration - Ensures that members develop and sustain a collaborative working relationship with each other and with the superintendent - Actively creates opportunities to engage stakeholders in working together to improve student outcomes - District and municipal leaders have positive working relationships - Provides opportunities for students to share meaningful input into policies and decisionmaking as appropriate - Fulfills its legal and fiduciary responsibilities as defined in Massachusetts state law - Takes responsibility for securing adequate funding for the district - Operates with transparency and maintains a clear and appropriate division of roles between municipal officials, the committee and the superintendent - Ensures prudent financial management and spending in accordance with the budget it has approved - Equitably distributes available resources to improve student outcomes - As the employer of record on all collective bargaining agreements, takes an active and constructive role in developing timely and effective strategies for collective bargaining and managing negotiations - 2.
 District and School Leadership: The superintendent promotes a culture of collaboration, trust, accountability, and joint responsibility for student learning among administrators, teachers, and other staff members.
-The superintendent engages with the school committee and the community to support district improvement.
+The superintendent engages with the school committee and the community to support district improvement. - Leadership and engagement - The superintendent advises and makes recommendations to the school committee for sound educational policies, prudent budgeting, and effective collective bargaining - The superintendent, in collaboration with the school committee, actively builds a strong sense of support for public schools within the community